Michael Yates

 LNG:

-Texas LNG with respect to the engineering, procurement, and construction of an LNG terminal on the U.S. gulf coast.
-This representation is ongoing and includes advising Texas LNG with respect to contract structuring, contractor selection, advising on early state engineering and licensing agreements, financing advise, and preparation of engineering and construction contracts.
+Texas LNG with respect to the EPC of an LNG terminal on the US Gulf Coast.
+This representation is ongoing and includes advising Texas LNG with respect to contract structuring, contractor selection, early stage engineering and licensing agreements, financing advice, and preparation of engineering and construction contracts.

 Construction:

-A large US based energy company in a brownfield technology conversion for the company's existing petrochemicals facilities.
-The representation is ongoing and includes drafting and negotiating a master services agreement and master construction agreement.
+A large US-based energy company in a brownfield technology conversion for the company's existing petrochemicals facilities.
+The representation includes the drafting and negotiation of the master services agreement and master construction agreement.

 Microsoft in its preparation of a standardized global framework agreement for its use in constructing data centers worldwide.

-GreenStruxure, a joint venture of Schneider Electric and Huck Capital, on developing a strategic partnership with ClearGen, a Blackstone portfolio company, whereby ClearGen will provide US$500 million in long-term capital to to GreenStruxture to develop, operate, and maintain on-site renewable energy microgrid systems.
-Customers of these microgrids will benefit from "energy as a service" solution that provides energy and sustainability solutions with no upfront capital contribution and no operational risks.
+GreenStruxure, a joint venture of Schneider Electric and Huck Capital, on developing a strategic partnership with ClearGen, a Blackstone portfolio company, whereby ClearGen will provide US$500 million in long-term capital to GreenStruxure to develop, operate, and maintain on-site renewable energy microgrid systems.
+Customers of these microgrids will benefit from "energy-as-a-service" solution that provides energy and sustainability solutions with no upfront capital contribution and no operational risks.

 Energy Transition:

-Calpine in the preparation and negotiation of several project contracts, including the Engineering, Procurement, and Construction Agreement, the Equipment and Services Supply Agreement, and multiple Long-Term Services Agreements for a 680 MW battery storage facility in California that represents one of the largest stand-alone battery storage projects in the world.
+Calpine in the preparation and negotiation of project contracts, including the EPC, the equipment and services supply Agreement, and multiple long-term services agreements for a 680 MW battery storage facility in California that represents one of the largest stand-alone battery storage projects in the world.

-A large US power generation company in its development of an approximately 105 MW photovoltaic solar energy project to be located in Kern County, California.
-The representation included drafting and negotiating an engineering, procurement, and construction (EPC) agreement and a Long-Term Services Agreement with the EPC contractor (Hanwha) with a value of approximately US$144 million.
+A large US power generation company in its development of an approximately 105 MW photovoltaic solar energy and battery storage project located in Kern County, California.
+The representation included drafting and negotiating an EPC agreement and a long-term services agreement with the EPC contractor (Hanwha) with a value of approximately US$144 million, as well as the separate negotiation of battery supply, battery installation, and inverter contracts (and related long-term service agreements) for the battery storage aspects of the project.